 AI has been successful in delivering customized content and product-based suggestions and it is phenomenal at directing users to digital experiences and trends based on their actions.

 By the end of 2023, personalization would have become less taxing and more mainstream and widespread as online retail will be an obvious thing for customers.
 Digital experience platforms have already started benefiting from AI by giving personalized offers to customers such as ‘shop the look’ options based on user data collected from the platform.

 Companies Swear by Omnichannel Customer Experiences

 Omnichannel marketing has become the touchstone in digital world today.
 Marketers can now look deeper into their campaigns, check how campaigns are converted into sales, analyze which channels are productive and why.
 Currently, omnichannel-ready Digital Experience Platform comes with analytical tools that notifies about customer journeys across devices.

 In multi-cloud strategy, cloud assets, software tools and applications are distributed across various cloud environments.
 This prevents errors and reduces downtime.
 Companies can make the best use of various features and tools of each cloud environs with multi-cloud approach; they can overcome vendor lock-in and gain autonomy over their businesses.

-Looking from DXP perspective, multi-cloud improves platform’s flexibility and capabilities to handle crisis.
+Looking from Digital Experience trends perspective, multi-cloud improves platform’s flexibility and capabilities to handle crisis.